BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Trojans have been underdogs by 7 points or more two times this year and have not covered the spread once.

-- USC has hit the over in 50% of its opportunities this season (five times in 10 games with a set point total).
+- USC's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- When USC puts up more than 23.6 points, it is 3-5 against the spread and 4-4 overall.
+- USC is 3-5 against the spread and 4-4 overall when the team scores more than 23.6 points.

-- In games that USC piles up more than 380.5 yards, the team is 3-6 against the spread and 4-5 overall.
+- USC is 3-6 against the spread and 4-5 overall when the team picks up more than 380.5 yards.

 - The Trojans have 18 giveaways this season, while the Cougars have 19 takeaways .